TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

     * Fixed Reactor's buff icon being the one for Needles.
     * Hopefully fixed an NRE caused by Nkota's Heritage
     * Disabled Genesis Loop's particle effect for Nemmando.
 No more going blind!
+    * Nemmando now has the dot crosshair.
+    * Fixed Mastery and Grandmastery unlocks.
+    * Added displays for X4.
     * Chirr has been disabled again.
 They'll be ready soon, hopefully

 ### 0.3.44β